strunker/GoveeSync/README.md

 # Constants
 Update the device IP of the device you want to control on line 21.

-# No Frills Simplified Code
+# No Frills Screen Sync Script

 If you don't want to get into the different functions and you just want something simple you can run and have work, just run GameSync2023.py file.<br>
 <ol>